 - Last minute jitters - how to support students with exam stress, revision and results day

-We also have a handout of 10 quick tasks that you can use with your students to help familiarise them with the university application process available to download below.
+We also have an Understanding the university application cycle handout which contains ten tasks you can use with your students to help familiarise them with the application process.

 UCAS and writing references

 In this talk, one of our team will visit your school and give teachers advice on:

 - Writing references for UCAS, as well as guiding students through the process.

 - Writing personal statements and what universities want to read.